Templating overview#

 Copy

-{{# base64}} firstname,lastname,countryCode {{# repeat 10 }} {{ faker 'name.firstName' }},{{ faker 'name.lastName' }},{{ faker 'address.countryCode' }} {{/ repeat}} {{/ base64}}
+{{# base64}} firstname,lastname,countryCode {{# repeat 10 }} {{ faker 'person.firstName' }},{{ faker 'person.lastName' }},{{ faker 'location.countryCode' }} {{/ repeat}} {{/ base64}}

-Disable body and file templating#
+Disable body and file templating

 Templating can be disabled for the body and file content in each route response separately.
 Thus, no helper will be interpreted by the templating engine.